atomone-hub/atomone/x/gov/README.md

 `Proposal.TotalDeposit < ActiveParam.MinDeposit`, Atone holders can send
 `MsgDeposit` transactions to increase the proposal's deposit until the proposal’s total deposit meets the dynamic `MinDeposit`.

-If `proposal.TotalDeposit < ActiveParam.MinDeposit`, Atone holders
-(including the proposer) can send `MsgDeposit` transactions to increase the deposit.
 If it surpasses the dynamic threshold within the deposit period, the proposal is moved into the voting period immediately.
 Otherwise, the deposit period eventually ends, and if the threshold is never met, the proposal is removed from state and all deposits are burned.
 If however by the time the deposit